theramiyer/blog/content/posts/2020/2020-05-16-can-we-be-free-of-chinese-goods.md

 title: Can we be free of Chinese goods
 ---

 Ever since [Prime Minister Modi made his speech](https://www.youtube.com/watch?v=g2I20uFMy3E) on the 12th of May 2020, _Aatmanirbhar_ started trending.
 My Facebook newsfeed showed countless memes and what not, about boycotting Chinese products.
-Some even questioned my bravery to be able to say no to <span class='small-caps'>Made in China</span>.
+Some even questioned my bravery to be able to say no to {{< smallcaps "Made in China" >}}.

 ![“Saying no to Made in China”: Postcard News](https://www.instagram.com/p/B-6fEYqg8-D/media/?size=l)